sandstorm-io/sandstorm/docs/install.md

 ## Option 3: PGP-verified install

-If you'd rather not trust HTTPS at all, even from Github, another option is PGP-verified install.
+If you'd rather not trust HTTPS at all, even from GitHub, another option is PGP-verified install.

 1. Determine the PGP key of a Sandstorm developer you trust.
 There are several ways to do this:
     * Web of trust (for PGP experts).